maziac/currah_uspeech_tests/Readme.md

 	Your browser does not support the video tag.
 </video>

-<strong>1000h toggling:
+**1000h toggling:**
-</strong>Here we see that address 1000h can be used to output speech only if it is enabled by accessing address 0038h before.
+Here we see that address 1000h can be used to output speech only if it is enabled by accessing address 0038h before.
 It is enabled together with the uSpeech ROM which can be seen by the red rectangle in the upper part.

 <video width="640" height="480" controls>
   <source src="videos/1000h_toggling.mp4" type="video/mp4">